Skip to content

 Represents an individual in the family archive.
 Contains personal identity information, names, events, and relationships.

-• Key Properties: Names, gender, living status, events, relationships
+• Key Properties: Names, gender, birth/death dates, occupation, residence

 • GEDCOM Equivalent: INDI (Individual Record)